xtrinch/esp32s2-bme280-webusb/README.md

 - additional USB chip for serial comm (top left)
 - increase the height of the box wall mount
 - shave a mm off of the last face of the wall box
+- remove the Y3 weird text on the PCB
+- height of box should be 2mm smaller now that spacers are shorter